-With the high adoption rate of the Electronic Health Record (EHR), it is often asked what is the difference between Ambulatory EHR vs. Inpatient EHR?
-Knowing the difference is important.
-Here’s an overview:
+With the high adoption rate of the Electronic Health Record (EHR), medical practices and healthcare businesses alike are asking: what’s the difference between Ambulatory EHR vs Inpatient EHR?
+Knowing this difference helps you make your best-fit EHR selection.
+Here’s an overview of these EHR systems:

 The Hospital Inpatient EHR Environment

-Traditionally, a hospital is not a single entity, from an IT perspective but a group of various departments and systems.
-In the recent past, hospitals have purchased and installed software designed to its specific departments i.e. the in-house lab systems, an X-ray system, billing systems and many others that perform the desired functions for the hospital.
+Traditionally, a hospital is not a single entity from an IT perspective, but a group of various departments and systems.
+In the recent past, hospitals have purchased and installed software designed for its specific departments, i.e. the in-house lab systems, an X-ray system, billing systems and many others that perform the desired functions for the hospital.
 Each department could print out the results for all the patients collected in the patients table.
 Data entry to the systems was done by a nursing or ward clerk station and was mostly through a different edge report for each to assemble information.

 The Ambulatory Healthcare Setting